bonni208/Business_Ethics/Business_Ethics.md

 ### 02.03 | What if everybody did that?

 I was about to tell you about this super irritating book that our kids used to love to have me read when they were little.
 However, upon doing some digging, turns out that you can experience it for yourself.
 Actually, the woman who reads is has quite an easy to listen to cadence in her read aloud.
+Looking back, perhaps it was just my reading of it that was irritating, when our kids were little?

-Watch at least enough of the [What If Everybody Did That video](https://youtu.be/SD0apYFz5gg?si=ax2s7e4rPSG0M9YH) to get the gist of the main theme of the book, which was derived straight from our next philosopher: Immanuel Kant.
+> Watch at least enough of the [What If Everybody Did That video](https://youtu.be/SD0apYFz5gg?si=ax2s7e4rPSG0M9YH) to get the gist of the main theme of the book, which was derived straight from our next philosopher: Immanuel Kant.

 !?[What If Everybody Did That?
 Book read aloud](https://youtu.be/SD0apYFz5gg?si=ax2s7e4rPSG0M9YH)

-We can learn a bit about this philosopher from the openly-licensed textbook [Introduction to Philosophy: Ethics](https://press.rebus.community/intro-to-phil-ethics/chapter/kantian-deontology/) and the section on Immanuel Kant:
+We can learn a bit about this philosopher from the openly-licensed textbook [Introduction to Philosophy: Ethics](https://press.rebus.community/intro-to-phil-ethics/chapter/kantian-deontology/) and the section on Immanuel Kant, where they share that:

 > Relative to most other philosophers, Immanuel Kant (1724-1804) was a late bloomer, publishing his first significant work, *The Critique of Pure Reason*, in 1781 at age 57.